Work woes for Dorset Asperger's patient

 He was previously working as a mechanic and a self-employed wood turner but has struggled to find suitable employment since his diagnosis.

-Asperger's is a form of high-functioning autism, which often leads to intelligent and capable people struggling with social situations.'Like a curse'
+Asperger's is a form of high-functioning autism, which often leads to intelligent and capable people struggling with social situations.

 Common workplace problems, like a change of routine, can make them stressed and anxious.